guidytz/SUMO-drivers/README.md

 ### Using Link or Junction as Graph Vertex

 The first column passed as label for the virtual graph with the `vg-label` argument will be used as the vertex attribute of the virtual graph.
-This determines if the program will aggregate the virtual graph neighbors by link or by junction in the output dictionary file.
+This determines which attribute will be used to aggregate the neighbors of the virtual graph, i. e. aggregate by link or by junction, in the output dictionary file.

+Using the csv with data from the links and passing the link as first attribute in `vg-label` will generate a virtual graph with links as vertices.
+Using the csv with data from the junctions and passing the junction as first attribute in `vg-label` will generate a virtual graph with junctions as vertices.

 ### Communication with Virtual Graph